mwanji/test-site/_posts/2016-04-07-mailgun-on-digital-ocean.md

 title: "How To Set Up Mailgun DNS Records on Digital Ocean"
 permalink: "mailgun-on-digital-ocean"
 date: 2016-04-07
-og_description=Steps to avoid wasting time when connecting Mailgun to Digital Ocean.
+og_description: "Steps to avoid wasting time when connecting Mailgun to Digital Ocean."
 ---

 There are a few pitfalls that can make you waste a lot of time when setting up [Mailgun](https://mailgun.com) on a [Digital Ocean](https://digitalocean.com) server.
 Here's how to avoid them.